dankmitchell/HotVenuesApp/README.md

-# Foursquare Test for Whitbread & ANDigital
+# Hot Venues App

-This is the basic app using [Foundation for Sites 6](http://foundation.zurb.com/sites).
+This is the basic app to search for recommended venues in a place using the [Foursquare API](https://developer.foursquare.com) and [Foundation for Sites 6](http://foundation.zurb.com/sites).

 ## Installation